VladimirMarkelov/rclc/README.md

 ### Known issues

 - The calculator is not thoroughly tested, bugs may happen.
 Please, notify me about any issue
-- While the calculator supports bitwise operations, it always displays a result as integer number.
-There is no way yet to display the result in hex or binary
 - Float numbers with arbitrary precision are not supported yet - all floats are 64-bit float numbers.
 I am aware of rust-port of GNU GMP, but I do not want to use it at this moment - I remember having troubles trying to build the library on Windows
-- The list of supported functions and constants is not long at this moment.
-I am going to add more later.
-If you need any function which rclc does not have yet, please suggest it